 How does water become contaminated?

 Water can become contaminated with germs (bacteria) or other microbes usually because human or animal stools (faeces) get into the water supply.
 This is particularly a problem in countries with poor sanitation.
 In such countries, food may also be washed and prepared using contaminated water.
-So, for example, in countries with poor sanitation, you should always avoid drinking tap water, having ice cubes in drinks and eating salads or uncooked vegetables.
+So, for example, in countries with poor sanitation, you should always avoid:

 How common is food poisoning?